 Keep creeping plants used in trained ivy topiary in check by clipping and pinching off ends as necessary.
 Rearrange extra vines to cover thin spots in your topiary creation, and use florist's wire to train new growth.
 Remove dead pieces to keep your plant healthy.

 Even if you don't have room in your backyard for a topiary giraffe or a six-foot-tall maze, you can use topiary to add spice and whimsy to your garden.
-Follow the links on the next page to learn more about garden design and plant care.
+Follow the links below to learn more about garden design and plant care.